elenaf9/p2p-poc/README.md

 # iota-p2p-poc
 Basic Mailbox that enables different peers to communicate with each other.

 In order to provide a message / record for a remote peer, a local peer adds this information to a key-value-store mailbox that runs on a server.
-The mailbox publishes this record in his kademlia DHT, from which the remote peer can then read the value if he knows the key.
+The mailbox publishes this record in their kademlia DHT, from which the remote peer can then read the value if they know the key.

 ## Getting started